Rok hiking along trails in Dogon Country, Mali

 The Great Mosque of Djenné is the largest mud building in the world and it was, along with the Old Town, designated a World Heritage Site by UNESCO in 1988.

-People come together to reconstruct the walls with mud, which also help keep the building cool even in the blistering heat of the summer.
-People organize in community groups, competing who can plaster their section of the mosque faster in order to receive a special financial reward.
+People gather to repair the walls with mud, which keeps the building cool even in the summer heat.
+Community groups compete to plaster their section of the mosque fastest to earn a special cash reward.

 One of the main reasons why travelers visit Mali is to trek along Dogon Valley.
-I decided for a four-day trek and joined a group of two ladies in their mature years (a Dutch woman and a resident of Burkina Faso), who were able to afford a porter.
+I chose a four-day trek and joined two older women; a Dutch traveler and a resident of Burkina Faso, who could afford to hire a porter.

 The Dogons are best known for their religious traditions, mask dances, wooden sculpture and unique architecture in this particular countryside.